Resources

 Drawing on his experience, Anthony highlights the impact of site speed on conversions.
 He notes that pages loading slowly, particularly on the lower end of the funnel, can be equally—if not more—detrimental to conversions compared to pages in the upper funnel.
 Whether it's a product page or a checkout page, especially those integrating conversion elements like a subscription widget, delayed loading times can significantly impair the conversion rate.
 While site speed holds the potential to influence any segment of the funnel, Anthony stresses its significance in the lower stages, as it is part of the final selling point in the customer experience.

 If you're looking to enhance your customer's experience across every step in the funnel, book a demo with Nostra.
-Explore our products and elevate your site's traffic, conversion rate, and, ultimately, revenue.
+Explore our product suite and elevate your site's traffic, conversion rate, and, overall revenue.

 Discover How Speed is Key to Conversions